-The Nominating Committee is a standing committee of the Board and is comprised of independent directors Lewis A. Coffman, Thomas A. Maloof, John H. Merrell and John Samore, Jr. The purpose of the Nominating Committee is to recommend to the Board nominees for election or appointment to the Board.
+The Nominating Committee is a standing committee of the Board and is comprised of independent directors Lewis A. Coffman, Thomas A. Maloof, John H. Merrell and John Samore, Jr. The purposes of the Nominating Committee are to identify persons qualified to become Board members and to recommend to the Board nominees for election or appointment to the Board.
 The Nominating Committee was created on December 26, 2002 and did not meet in fiscal 2003, but did meet thereafter to nominate directors for election at the upcoming Annual Meeting.
-The Nominating Committee will consider recommendations from Company shareholders.
+A copy of the Nominating Committee charter as adopted on December 22, 2003 is attached to this Proxy Statement as Annex E. The Nominating Committee will consider recommendations from Company shareholders.
 Biographical information and contact information for proposed candidates should be sent to Farmer Bros.
 Co., 20333 South Normandie Avenue, Torrance, California, 90502, Attn: Secretary, prior to July 15, 2004 for consideration in connection with the next Annual Meeting.